gmodn/cs2-fgd/README.md

 # Counter-Strike 2 FGD
-A WIP FGD for CS2 (For use in Half-Life: Alyx Hammer)
+A WIP FGD for CS2 (This is the experimental SteamVR tools version.
+Please note that this is not guaranteed to work.)

 To use, Add the FGD files to the "yoursteamdir\SteamVR\tools\steamvr_environments\game\steamtours".
 When it asks to replace the steamtours.fgd file, do it.